Organic cashmere: why is a kimono so expensive — and so precious?

 stress for animals.

-That's why organic cashmere exists:
+This is why organic cashmere exists:

 to limit the impact and preserve the material in the long term.